stormchaserroleplaying/stormchaserRPG/Spells/3/Warding/index.md

 **Components:** V<br>
 **Duration:** Instantaneous

 In a twist of either fate or skill, you reverse the impending perilous situation.
-When you cast this spell, you cause a creature within range that has you [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) or [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) to releases their and hold on you and they then become [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) or [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) in the same manner that found yourself in - if not possible, such as if they were using tentacles you don’t have, then they become [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) or [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) in a possible method of your choosing).
+When you cast this spell, you cause a creature within range that has you [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) or [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) to releases their hold on you.
+They then become [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) or [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) in the same manner that found yourself in - if not possible, such as if they were using tentacles you don’t have, then they become [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) or [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) in a possible method of your choosing).

-If they become [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) or [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) by a spell that requires it to be Sustained, they may not willingly drop it for this effect until the end of the start of their next turn.
-Receiving damage or other effects that would interrupt Sustained still function normally when a creature is in this state.
+If the [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) or [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) condition was applied by a [Sustained](https://stormchaserroleplaying.com/stormchaserRPG/spellcasting/Casting/Duration/#sustaining-spells) spell, it is applied to the original caster and they may not willingly drop this effect until the start of their next turn.
+Receiving damage or other effects that would interrupt [Sustained](https://stormchaserroleplaying.com/stormchaserRPG/spellcasting/Casting/Duration/#sustaining-spells) still function normally when a creature is in this state.